-Susanna Barla is a creative director and a brand architect.
-As a communication and marketing strategist to globally-known brands, institutions, and startups, she facilitates mutually beneficial partnerships between clients, understanding business development & brand development strategy, marketing and communications strategy, design strategy, and how to integrate it all together.
+Susanna is a seasoned entrepreneur and a senior advisor to globally-known brands, nonprofits, and startups, she facilitates mutually beneficial partnerships between clients, understanding business & brand development, marketing and communications strategy, design, and how to integrate it all together.
 What binds all these elements together is her overarching mission to reconnect people to be in harmony with nature.

 Her motto?
 “Compete with brands and make caring the new currency”.

 Susanna holds a BA from the University of the Arts London (London College of Fashion).
 Her 14+ years experience working in brand & business development, marketing and communications, as well as in creative direction in the luxury fashion and design sectors, have led to her working with numerous brands and clients: Maison Martin Margiela, Paule Ka, Rick Owens, Louis Vuitton, White Cube London, Thyssen – Bornemisza Art Contemporary, Annenberg Foundation, DDB Worldwide Communications Group.